• Skip to primary navigation

 Restoring America’s Greatest River Initiative

 This initiative focuses on implementing aquatic habitat restoration and river-access improvement projects.
-To date, 30 aquatic habitat projects have been completed and water flow has been restored to than 115 miles of secondary channels.
+To date, 30 aquatic habitat projects have been completed and water flow has been restored to than 115 miles of side channels.

 Lower Mississippi River Batture Reforestation Project